The Episcopal Church in Swarthmore

 The reading group meets on the first Wednesday in the month, from 10:30-Noon in the Cleaves Room at Trinity Swarthmore (go up ramp off College Ave side circle driveway, up stairs, left to end of hall, right into Cleaves Room)

-Make other suggestions to Walt Adams, Linda Sauer, or Mary North.
+Make suggestions to Walt Adams, Linda Sauer, or Mary North.

 Heartstrings, a group dedicated to making items for charity (especially babies) will meet the second Saturday of each month at about 9:30am following the Women's Breakfast.
 Bring your knitting, crocheting, and handwork and join us as we create for charity!
 Contact Susan Lawson, with questions.